THIGHS OF STEEL

 London-Paris-Milan-Brindisi-Igoumenitsa-Thessaloniki

-• Eurostar to Paris (See PARIS section)
+• Get to Paris (See PARIS section)

 • TGV to Milan (See Milan section)